 If the list looks fine, then convert it to arguments for the package manager, so you will not have to construct the command manually.

-If the arguments look fine, then delete them with the package manager.
+If the list of installed packages from above was sucessful, and the arguments look fine, then delete the packages with the package manager.

 # pkg search php

-In this example, the Apache module for PHP is installed together with PHP and PHP extensions.
+In this example, PHP, PHP extensions and Apache module is installed with a single command.

 # pkg install mod_php74 php74 php74-extensions php74-mysqli php74-openssl php74-pdo_mysql php74-pecl-imagick php74-zip php74-zlib

-Note, that the php80-openssl package has been removed.
+Note, that the php80-openssl package has been removed from packages.
 Rerun the command without it.
 This should not affect the system.

 Start Apache and PHP on FreeBSD web server.